PetervdHemel/docuworksProject/README.md

 Indices are acquired by
 ```
 indices = [
-    index.start() for index in result
+    (index.start(), index.end() - 1) for index in result
+]
 ```
-after which the indices are printed.
+after which the starting and ending indices for each word matched are printed.

 ---
 ```